ikomachi226/mysql-heatwave-workshop_jp/Lab4a/README.md

 ![](images/Lab4-18.png)

 ### **Step 4.18:**
-- Once successfully connected to the instance where the MySQL Router is installed, we need to change the MySQL router configuration to point to the _**Replication Source**_, using the _**MySQL Replication Source Public IP Address**_.
+- Once successfully connected to the instance where the MySQL Router is installed, we need to change the MySQL router configuration to point to the _**Replication Source**_, using the _**MDS HeatWave Private IP Address**_.
 In a normal scenario, you should modify the MySQL router configuration file, located under _**/etc/mysqlrouter/mysqlrouter.conf**_

-- To speed things up, the MySQL Router installed on this instance has been pre-configured, and you need just to update the place holder already present in the configuration for the _**MySQL Replication Source Public IP Address**_, running the following command:
+- To speed things up, the MySQL Router installed on this instance has been pre-configured, and you need just to update the place holder already present in the configuration for the _**MDS HeatWave Private IP Address**_, running the following command:
 ```
-sudo sed -i 's/destinations =.*/destinations = <put-here-public-ip-of-mysql-replication-source>/g' /etc/mysqlrouter/mysqlrouter.conf
+sudo sed -i 's/destinations =.*/destinations = <put-here-private-ip-address-of-mds-heatwave>/g' /etc/mysqlrouter/mysqlrouter.conf
 ```
 _**Where do I get the MDS HeatWave IP Private address?**_
 Go to: _**Main Menu >> Databases >> DB System >>**_ Click on _**mysql-replication-source >>**_ Check for _**Private IP**_ (as per picture below).